 For the visually sensitive child

-For the child sensitive to odors
+For the child sensitive to tastes and odors

 For the touch sensitive child

 The tactile system perceives sensations from touch, temperature, vibration or pressure.
 Additionally, it plays a role in social interactions, emotional well-being, coordination and motor control.
 Tactile difficulties may appear as:

 - Responding negatively or emotionally to light touch or the possibility of it

 - Dislike towards haircut, nail trims, bathing, hair brushing, etc.

 - Shows discomfort with textures and types of clothes

 - Rubing their hands on surfaces, people, objects, textures